WonderCall/next-image-export-avif/README.md

    **Placeholder images:**
    If you do not want the automatic generation of tiny, blurry placeholder images, set the `nextImageExportOptimizer_generateAndUseBlurImages` environment variable to `false` and set the `placeholder` prop from the **\<ExportedImage />** component to `empty`.

-   **Usage of the WEBP format:**
+   **Usage of the AVIF format:**
-   If you do not want to use the WEBP format, set the `nextImageExportOptimizer_storePicturesInWEBP` environment variable to `false`.
+   If you do not want to use the AVIF format, set the `nextImageExportOptimizer_storePicturesInAVIF` environment variable to `false`.

    **Rename the export folder name:**
    If you want to rename the export folder name, set the `nextImageExportOptimizer_exportFolderPath` environment variable to the desired folder name.
 The default is `nextImageExportOptimizer`.